<< Back to Stream and Habitat Restoration main page

 Project Status:

 A Request for Proposals (RFP) was released in 2023 to select a contractor to conduct the design and construction of the restoration project.
-In February of 2024 DOEE awarded the design build contract for this project to Biohabitats, Inc. Throughout 2024 DOEE will work with the Biohabitats, DDOT, the National Park Service, and the community to produce and review designs for the project.
+In February of 2024, DOEE awarded the design-build contract for this project to Biohabitats, Inc. Throughout 2024 DOEE worked with Biohabitats, DDOT, the National Park Service, and the community to produce and review designs for the project.
 See the “Community Presentations” section below for more information on the latest meetings.
+Construction for the project began in March of 2025 and initial plantings were installed in May of 2025.
+Additional plantings and invasive plant removal will continue as the restoration becomes established over the next several years.

 - Design and Construction Award – Contractor selection completed February 2024